 In an effort to enhance the independence of the Board, the Board also has Co-Chairs who are Independent Trustees.
-The Board recognizes that a chair can perform an important role in setting the agenda for the Board, establishing the boardroom culture, establishing a point person on behalf of the Board for Fund management and reinforcing the Board's focus on the long-term interests of shareholders.
+The Board recognizes that a chair can perform an important role in setting the agenda for the Board, establishing the boardroom culture, establishing a point person on behalf of the Board for Fund management and reinforcing the Board's focus on the longterm interests of shareholders.
 The Board recognizes that a chair may be able to better perform these functions without any conflicts of interests arising from a position with Fund management.
-Accordingly, the Trustees have elected Thomas J. Kenny to serve as an independent Co-Chair of the Board for a one-year term expiring on December 31, 2024, Terence J. Toth to serve as an independent Co-Chair of the Board for a six-month term ending on June 30, 2024, and Robert L. Young to serve as an independent Co-Chair of the Board for a six-month term from July 1, 2024 through December 31, 2024.
+Accordingly, the Trustees have elected Thomas J. Kenny to serve as an independent Co-Chair of the Board for a one-year term expiring on December 31, 2024 and Robert L. Young to serve as an independent Co-Chair of the Board for a six-month term from July 1, 2024 through December 31, 2024.
 Pursuant to the Fund's By-Laws, the Co-Chairs shall perform all duties incident to the office of Chair of the Board and such other duties as from time to time may be assigned to him or her by the Trustees or the By-Laws.
 Specific responsibilities of the Co-Chairs include (i) coordinating with fund management in the preparation of the agenda for each meeting of the Board; (ii) presiding at all meetings of the Board and of the shareholders; and (iii) serving as a liaison with other trustees, the Trust's officers and other fund management personnel, and counsel to the independent trustees.